-Today, millions of Syrians live in informal settlements in Lebanon and Jordan without running water or electricity.
+Lebanon is also home to millions of Syrian and Palestinian refugees which further impacts the public services in the country.
+Millions of Syrians live in informal settlements in Lebanon and Jordan without running water or electricity.
 With limited access to meaningful employment, many Syrian families struggle to provide enough food or send their children to school, leaving a whole generation at risk.

-Your donation today can provide much-needed support to vulnerable communities around the world during emergencies.
+Your donation today can provide much-needed support to vulnerable communities.